-- a) administrative office uses accessory to, and located on the same lot as a permitted industrial use; - b) limited commercial uses which are ancillary to the main permitted industrial uses, such as take-out or full-service restaurants, financial institutions, convenience stores, and commercial fitness centres.
-Major retail uses will not be permitted; - c) commercial or trade school facilities; - d) public parks and recreational facilities, in accordance with Section F7 (Parkland) of this Plan; - e) limited private parks and recreational facilities; - f) limited retail sales of goods and materials manufactured, or substantially assembled, on the premises; - g) limited institutional and post-secondary education facilities in accordance with the requirements of Part H5A.6.1.4; - h) motor vehicle service stations; and, - i) uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto which conform to the intent of this Plan and the implementing Zoning By-law.
+a) administrative office uses accessory to, and located on the same lot as a permitted industrial use;

+- b) limited commercial uses which are ancillary to the main permitted industrial uses, such as take-out or full-service restaurants, financial institutions, convenience stores, and commercial fitness centres.
+Major retail uses will not be permitted; - c) commercial or trade school facilities; - d) public parks and recreational facilities, in accordance with Section F7 (Parkland) of this Plan; - e) limited private parks and recreational facilities; - f) limited retail sales of goods and materials manufactured, or substantially assembled, on the premises; - g) limited institutional and post-secondary education facilities in accordance with the requirements of Part H5B.6.1.4; - h) motor vehicle service stations; and, - i) uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto which conform to the intent of this Plan and the implementing Zoning By-law.

-H5A.7.1.5 Development Policy for Secondary Commercial Uses
+H5B.7.1.5 Development Policy for Secondary Commercial Uses

-The development of new secondary commercial uses will be limited to those uses that serve the Prestige Industrial Area and as noted in H5A.7.2.1, these uses will be encouraged to locate in the Business Commercial Area.
+The development of new secondary commercial uses will be limited to those uses that serve the Prestige Industrial Area and as noted in H5B.7.1.5 a), these uses will be encouraged to locate in the Business Commercial Area within Premier Gateway Phase 1B Lot 1 Secondary Plan Area.
 Secondary commercial uses are subject to the following:

 - a) Individual retail and service commercial uses will not exceed 400 sq m in total floor area within the Prestige Industrial Area unless they are located within a freestanding office building where they will be located on the ground floor and will not exceed 750 sq m in total floor area.
-The total retail and service commercial space on individual sites designated Prestige Industrial Area will not exceed 2000 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development.
+The total retail and service commercial space on individual sites designated Prestige Industrial Area will not exceed 2000 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development. - c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings. - d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - i) integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and,

-- c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings. - d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - i) integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and, - v) consistent signage and lighting facilities. - d) A high quality of building and landscaping design will be required for all commercial uses to ensure compatibility with adjacent development. - H5A.7.1.6 The maximum height of all buildings or structures within the Prestige Industrial Area will not exceed six storeys although this policy does not apply to signs, utility towers or other non-habitable structures.
-The greatest heights will be encouraged to locate adjacent to Steeles Avenue and Trafalgar Road.
-Where heights in excess of 3 storeys are proposed adjacent to residential and institutional uses, appropriate transitions and buffering will be provided in accordance with the Urban Design Guidelines. - H5A.7.1.7 The property at 8173 Trafalgar Road currently contains a residential treatment facility.
-The subject lands may be zoned to permit the existing use.
-Any new development or expansion of the existing facility will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies.
+- v) consistent signage and lighting facilities. - d) A high quality of building and landscaping design will be required for all commercial uses to ensure compatibility with adjacent development. - H5B.7.1.6 The maximum height of all buildings or structures within the Prestige Industrial Area will not exceed six storeys although this policy does not apply to signs, utility towers or other non-habitable structures.
+The greatest heights will be encouraged to locate adjacent to Steeles Avenue and Trafalgar Road in the Premier Gateway Phase 1B Lot 1 Secondary Plan Area.
+Where heights in excess of 3 storeys are proposed adjacent to residential and institutional uses, appropriate transitions and buffering will be provided in accordance with the Urban Design Guidelines.